5 Steps to Wrangle Your Debt Faster With the Debt Lasso Method

 “To get you from 20% to 25% down to a 9% to 15% — that’s a great first step,” Schneider said.

 And don’t limit yourself to credit card offers.
 Using a personal loan to pay off multiple cards has the same effect.

-Compared to the average rate on credit cards, which was 17.13% in the third quarter of 2021, personal loans offered a better deal at 9.39%, according to the Federal Reserve.
+Compared to the average rate on credit cards, which was 18.43% as of August 2022, personal loans offered a better deal at 10.16%, according to the Federal Reserve.

 Whichever offer you take, transfer or pay off as many balances as you can using your lower interest rate.

 If you still have additional higher interest balances, prioritize paying off the credit card with the highest interest rate first.